 - Bolivia — 22,000 MT

 Various other countries hold a total of 57,000 MT of silver reserves, according to the US Geological Survey.
-The total world reserves figure sits at 530,000 MT.
-Which silver reserves would you consider the most auspicious or worthy for investment?
-Let us know in the comments below.
+The total world reserves figure sits at 560,000 MT.